EricAning1/PROJECT2-vegStore/README.md

 Thanks to my tutors Tishana and Kasper for their guidance and support

-- I used most of my colors for css from https://palettes.shecodes.io
+- I got my colors from https://palettes.shecodes.io
 - YouTube
 - Stack Overflow